Humanities 4: Enlightenment, Romanticism, Revolution

 - Jean-Jacques Rousseau, Discourse on Inequality, p14-85, look over the end notes (p86-120)

-- (*) Immanuel Kant, Selections from The Groundwork to the Metaphysics of Morals (TritonEd)
+- (*) Immanuel Kant, Selections from The Grounding for the Metaphysics of Morals <TritonEd only>

-- (*) Frederick Douglass, "What Is the Fourth of July to the Slave?"
+- (*) Frederick Douglass, "What to the Slave Is the Fourth of July?"

 - (*) Henry David Thoreau, "Where I Lived, and What I Lived For," from Walden

-- (*) John Muir, "A Near View of the High Sierra" and "God's First Temples," from Nature Writings (TritonEd)
+- (*) John Muir, "A Near View of the High Sierra" & "God's First Temples," from Nature Writings <TritonEd only>

 - (*) Emily Dickinson, Selected Poems